Tickets are from $12 to $45. All tickets for Friends of Music concerts are for reserved seats; order early for best seat selection.

 Saturday, December 13 at 7pm (Part One only: concert will last approximately one hour) and Sunday, December 14 at 4pm in the Cathedral.

 We offer two opportunities to hear Handel's masterpiece this year - choose the one that better fits your schedule.

-Click here for Saturday night tickets and click here for Sunday night tickets.
+Click here for Saturday night tickets and click here for Sunday afternoon tickets.

 Welcome, King of Heaven: Music of Bach and Pergolesi with the North Carolina Baroque Orchestra

 Palm Sundy Sunday, March 29 at 4pm in the Cathedral

 The passionate Stabat Mater by Giovanni Battista Pergolesi and Johann Sebastian Bach's extraordinary Cantata 182, "Welcome, King of Heaven"

 Sunday November 2 at 4pm in the Cathedral

 Paul Spicer, eminent British conductor, composer, and scholar, will be in residence at Trinity Cathedral and the University of South Carolina during the last week of October.
 On Sunday, November 2, he will conduct the choirs at the All Saints' Sunday services in the morning, and at the Requiem for All Souls' Day at 4pm.